aws-samples/aws-deeplearning-labs/README.md

 2) The Cloudformation will perform below tasks

-  * Setup a Linux Jump Box with eksctl and kubectl.
+  * Setup a Ubuntu Linux Jump Box.
-  * Deploy EKS, KubeFlow and Sagemaker operators for k8s.
+  * Deploy EKS 1.22, KubeFlow 1.6, SageMaker ACKs
   * Deploy Cloud9.
-  * Copy the Kubeflow URL, userid and password to System Manager parameter store.

 ### Accessing Kubeflow Dashboard

+  * You can run Kubeflow dashboard locally in Cloud9 environment without exposing your URLs to public Internet.

 ## Deleting the AWS resources